vgandari/tok/README.md

 ### Running

 At the moment, `tok` is hardcoded to use `xelatex` to compile PDFs.

-You can choose to use whichever LaTeX you want on the generated TEX file instead.
+If you would like to use a different LaTeX engine, you can process the generated TEX file on your own using that LaTeX engine.

+The output of `tok` and `xelatex` will be under a directory called `output` relative to where `tok` was run.

 ## Build

-From the command line a the root of the project, run
+From the command line, run

 ```sh
 $ cargo build --release
 ```

+from the `tok` project root.

 ## Install